Lily Delissa Joseph

-Lily Delissa Joseph, née Solomon, (24 June 1863 – 27 July 1940) was an English artist and social campaigner active in the English suffrage movement.
+Lily Delissa Joseph (24 June 1863 – 27 July 1940) was a British painter, suffragette, women's right campaigner and philanthropist.

 Biography

+Joseph was born Leah Alice Solomon on 24 June 1863 in Bermondsey, London to a wealthy and cultured Jewish family.
+Joseph's father, Joseph Solomon, was an Anglo-Jewish leather manufacturer, and her mother, Helena Solomon (née Lichtenstadt), was born in Prague to an Austrian-Jewish family.
+One of eleven siblings, Joseph was the sister of artist Solomon Joseph Solomon and the suffragette Henrietta Lowy Solomon.
+Through her mother, Joseph was related to the composer Ignaz Moscheles.

-Joseph was born in Bermondsey in London into a wealthy, cultured Jewish family.
-Her mother, Helena Lichtenstadt, was born in Prague to a family whose members included the composer Moscheles.
-Her elder brother was the artist Solomon Joseph Solomon, and Flora Lion would be a cousin.
-Joseph attended the Ridley School of Art and the Royal College of Art in London.
-She painted portraits, interiors and urban landscapes in a style clearly influenced by Impressionism but often with a limited palette.
+Joseph studied at the Ridley School of Art and at the Royal College of Art.
+Joseph painted portraits, interiors and urban landscapes in a style clearly influenced by Impressionism but often with a limited palette.

 Joseph was also an activist in both the women's suffrage movement and in support of Jewish charities.
 She was among the founders of the Ladies' Guild at the Hammersmith Synagogue in west London and also ran reading rooms in the Whitechapel area.
 After meeting Isaac Rosenberg in 1911, she briefly employed him as a tutor for her children and, with others, helped pay for his studies at the Slade School of Art.
 Joseph was arrested at least once during the women's suffrage campaign.
-When her 1912 exhibition at the Baille Gallery, Some London and Country Interiors, was reviewed in the Jewish Chronicle a notice appeared on the same page apologising for her absence from the show's Private View reception on the grounds that "she was detained at Holloway Goal in connection with the Women's Suffrage Movement".
-Joseph was a keen cyclist, an early pilot and also a motorist, travelling to Palestine by car in the 1920s.
+In March 1912, when her exhibition at the Baille Gallery, Some London and Country Interiors, was reviewed in the Jewish Chronicle a notice appeared on the same page apologising for her absence from the show's Private View reception on the grounds that "she was detained at Holloway Goal in connection with the Women's Suffrage Movement".
+Joseph, along with her sister Henrietta Lowy Solomon and others, had been imprisoned for taking part in a window-smashing campaign.
+At the 6th London Salon of the Allied Arists' Association in July 1913, Joseph exhibited a painting 'The Women's March' which although it has not survived is thought to have depicted a suffrage demonstration or, possibly, the 1912 Edinburgh to London 'Women's March'.